Alejandro-Jaime-Pozas/EL-app-postgres-to-snowflake/README.md

 - There is no useful snowflake table metadata to know what file it's coming from or load date
 - Process needs to run locally in Docker container, have not implemented web version
 - Have not implemented code refactoring
+- No exception handling or error checking

+The end product for v1 of the project will essentially be a basic EL flow from postgres >> s3 >> snowflake using airflow's built-in connectors/hooks/operators for those services.

 # Config

+## Data sources and destinations

 - Neon Database Postgres contains sample employee data pulled from github
   - Creds: ajaimepozas@gmail.com